Bless the Broken Road: Selah version

 Selah, a contemporary Christian music band, covered the song in 2006 on the album Bless the Broken Road: The Duets Album featuring a duet vocal from Crittenden.
 Also released as a single, Selah's version peaked at number five on the Hot Christian Songs charts.

 Charts

 Accolades

 In 2007, this version of the song was nominated for a Dove Award for Song of the Year at the 38th GMA Dove Awards.

-Film version
+Film adaptation

 A feature film based on the song, titled God Bless the Broken Road, began filming in 2015, and was originally announced to be released in 2016.
 The actual release was September 7, 2018.